fy23-art/Media-Sentiment-Analysis/README.md

 Data for this study was collected from two primary sources to create a merged dataset linking pre-match sentiment with in-game performance:
-1. Soccer Performance Data: Match logs for Manchester United's 2023-2024 season were sourced from FBref.com.
+- Soccer Performance Data: Match logs for Manchester United's 2023-2024 season were sourced from FBref.com.
 For each match, the key variables extracted were: Date, Opponent, Venue (Home/Away), Result (Win/Loss/Draw), Goals For (GF), Goals Against (GA), and the crucial performance metric, Expected Goals (xG).
-2. Fan Sentiment Data: Using the **Twitter (X) API, tweets containing the handles "@ManUtd" OR the hashtag "#MUFC" were collected from the 24-hour window immediately preceding each match's kickoff.
+- Fan Sentiment Data: Using the **Twitter (X) API, tweets containing the handles "@ManUtd" OR the hashtag "#MUFC" were collected from the 24-hour window immediately preceding each match's kickoff.

-The raw data were processed to create the final explanatory variables: avg_sentiment (Continuous): The compound sentiment score for each tweet, calculated using the VADER model, was averaged across all tweets for a given match, resulting in a single value between +1 and -1. opponent_Strength (Continuous): A derived variable representing the quality of the opposition, quantified by the opponent's final points total in the league table. venue (Categorical): A binary variable indicating whether the match was played at Home (1) or Away (0).
+The raw data were processed to create the final explanatory variables:
+- avg_sentiment (Continuous): The compound sentiment score for each tweet, calculated using the VADER model, was averaged across all tweets for a given match, resulting in a single value between +1 and -1.
+- opponent_Strength (Continuous): A derived variable representing the quality of the opposition, quantified by the opponent's final points total in the league table.
+- venue (Categorical): A binary variable indicating whether the match was played at Home (1) or Away (0).

-I also proposed the following response variables: win (Binary Response): The match result was converted into a binary outcome where a Win = 1 and a Loss or Draw = 0. xG (Continuous Response): The team's Expected Goals for the match, representing the quality of attacking chances created.
+I also proposed the following response variables:
+- win (Binary Response): The match result was converted into a binary outcome where a Win = 1 and a Loss or Draw = 0.

-in both models.
-This approach allowed for an effective investigation into whether online fan sentiment holds a significant association with soccer performance metrics.
+- xG (Continuous Response): The team's Expected Goals for the match, representing the quality of attacking chances created.